Everyone Deserves a Fair Shot in East Palo Alto: Bridging Crosstown Gaps in Educational and Health Equity

 Andrea Jonas, MD

-“I went through the Palo Alto school district myself,” Jennifer Williams, MD, nods.
+“I went through the Palo Alto school district myself,” Clinical Assistant Professor Jennifer Williams, MD, nods.
 “You kind of have a pathway laid out for you; if you grow up just two miles away, you don’t have that pathway laid out for you.”

 When many think of Palo Alto, they think of Stanford’s sprawling campus and the opportunities that living so close to the university affords.
 But just outside the city of Palo Alto, opportunities in East Palo Alto look very different.